-To update their billing information, customers will need to switch to a different credit card via their ReCharge customer portal.
+To update their billing information, customers will need to switch to a different credit card via their customer portal.

-Adding discounts at checkout
+Add discounts at checkout

 The Apple Pay interface does not have an area for inputting discount codes.
 To enter a discount code, the customer will need to add the discount code in the Order Summary section of the checkout before selecting the Apple Pay option.